micab224/micab224/README.md

 - 😄 Mis pronombre son she/her (ella).

 -------------------------------------------------------------------------------------------------------------------------------
-¡Hi!
+Hi!
 My name is Micaela Barattini, I am a Programmer analysts student at ORT University.

 Some facts about me 🤓: